JSpaceTeam/js-yang-model/docs/YangAsDataModelLang.md

 We have made a decision to leverage Contrail technologies as much as possible and appropriate.
 As part of this, the Contrail Config Node can be leveraged as a DBaaS.
 This is shown in the following architecture diagram.

 ![](https://github.com/rjoyce/js-yang-model/blob/master/docs/images/contrail-dbaas.png)

+The main advantages of leveraging Contrail Config Node as DBaaS are:

+- The data model can be easily mapped to scale-out database such as Cassandra.
+- REST API (and its implementation) to access the data model can be generated from data model schema.
+- Other cross-cutting features, such as RBAC, data model change notifcation, and logging, can also be auto-generated from the data model schema.

 In this design, the micro service designer creates a YANG model for the service as shown in the top right-hand side of the above diagram.
 Our tool chain compiles this model and generates the following: